Analytical results for the distribution of first return times of non-backtracking random walks on configuration model networks: Application to specific random networks

 This implies that the backtracking and retroceding steps slow down the first return process of RWs by a factor of $\frac{c-2}{c-1}$ compared to NBWs.

-In Fig. \ref{fig:1} we present analytical results for the tail distribution $P(T_{\rm FR} > t)$ (solid lines) of first return times of an NBW on an RRG of size $N=1000$ and degree $c=10$.
-The analytical results, obtained from Eq. (\ref{eq:PTFR_RRG}), are in very good agreement with the results obtained from computer simulations (circles).
+In Fig. \ref{fig:1} we present analytical results, obtained from Eq. (\ref{eq:PTFR_RRG}), for the tail distribution $P(T_{\rm FR} > t)$ (solid line) of first return times of an NBW on an RRG of size $N=1000$.
+Note that the right hand side of Eq. (\ref{eq:PTFR_RRG}) does not depend on the degree $c$, which implies that the results are valid for RRGs with any degree $c \ge 3$.
+Indeed, the analytical results are found to be in very good agreement with the results obtained from computer simulations for RRGs with $c=3$ ($\times$) and $c=10$ ($\circ$).